adityakush24/firepad/README.md

 ### Status

-The new build system seem to work without any issue.
+- The new build system seem to work without any issue.
 After the `jest` rewrite, tests are working again.

-Codemirror 6 works, while still missing multicursor display and other minor features.
+- Codemirror6 works, while still missing multicursor display and other minor features.

-Old examples need to be refactored and updated.
+- Old examples need to be refactored and updated.

 ## Getting started